crowoy/Data-Classification/README.md

 # Data-Classifier
 Training k-nearest neighbours and MLE classifier, and testing with test data.

+### Overview
+Uses Feature Selection and Extraction (Principal Component Analysis (PCA) and Dimensionality Reduction) to gain features by which to classify training data.
+Creates models using both Nearest-Centroid and Maximum Likelihood in order to classify test data.

 ### Objective
 Create classifiers based on `150` training samples, in order to (hopefully) correctly classify `15` test samples.